 A lot of modern shamanism focuses on using plant medicines such as Ayahuasca to induce altered states of consciousness but my teacher opted instead to use ceremonies such as a sweat lodge meditation with drumming, along with fasting and sleep deprivation.
 I stayed awake all night sitting in a sleeping bag in a dry sandy river bed in central Australia and my vision came with the dawn.
 This was when I discovered my calling to work with colour as a visionary artist and healer.
 It was my first “Rainbow Shaman” initiation, an attunement that opened my third eye and helped me see Rainbow Ki, the energy of the human aura.

-8 years after after my Vision Question, after having moved to Darwin and become a mother, I began working as an energy healer and enrolled in naturopathy.
+8 years later, after having moved to Darwin and become a mother, I began working as an energy healer and enrolled in naturopathy.
 My spiritual mentor at the time was a Larrakia woman who introduced me to my spirit guides, one of whom was Gaia (Mother Nature).
 Together, my mentor and Gaia gave me my second shamanic initiation.
 Two years later, with help from my spirit guides, I began sketching and reading people’s auras (their energy/Ki).

 Is Shamanism calling you?